langchain-ai/langgraphjs/docs/docs/concepts/index.md

 hide:
   - navigation
 title: Concepts
-description: Conceptual Guide for LangGraph
+description: Conceptual Guide for LangGraph.js
 ---

 # Conceptual Guide

 This guide provides explanations of the key concepts behind the LangGraph framework and AI applications more broadly.

-We recommend that you go through at least the [Quick Start](../tutorials/introduction.ipynb) before diving into the conceptual guide.
+We recommend that you go through at least the [Quick Start](../tutorials/quickstart.ipynb) before diving into the conceptual guide.
 This will provide practical context that will make it easier to understand the concepts discussed here.

 The conceptual guide does not cover step-by-step instructions or specific implementation examples — those are found in the [Tutorials](../tutorials/index.md) and [How-to guides](../how-tos/index.md).
-For detailed reference material, please see the [API reference](../reference/index.md).
+For detailed reference material, please see the [API reference](https://langchain-ai.github.io/langgraphjs/reference/).

 ## LangGraph